Freedom FilesFreedom Files

 Who is Abelardo de la Espriella?

-On June 21, Colombia held a presidential runoff few people saw coming twelve months earlier.
-Abelardo de la Espriella won 49.7% against leftist senator Iván Cepeda, who took 48.7% – a margin of roughly 250,000 votes on the highest turnout since 1994.
+On June 21, Colombia saw a presidential runoff few people expected twelve months earlier.
+Abelardo de la Espriella won 49.7% against leftist senator Iván Cepeda, who took 48.7%, a margin of roughly 250,000 votes on the highest turnout since 1994.
 He is sworn in on August 7.

 He is a newcomer.
-He has never held public office.
-His profile was built as a high-profile criminal defense lawyer – a "devil's advocate" reputation from the controversial clients he took on – and as a businessman.
-Fitting for a piece about jurisdictional diversification: he holds Italian citizenship, took US citizenship in 2023, and keeps residences across several countries.
-The man Americans are now watching is himself a multi-passport portfolio holder.
+He has never occupied public office.
+His profile was built as a high-profile criminal defense lawyer, a "devil's advocate" reputation from the controversial clients he took on, and as a businessman.
+Fitting for a piece about jurisdictional diversification: he owns Italian citizenship, took US citizenship in 2023, and maintains residences across several countries.
+The man Americans are now watching is himself a multi-passport portfolio owner.

 His movement, Defensores de la Patria (Defenders of the Motherland), assembled quickly around a two-pillar message: security and the economy.

-The context matters.
+The context is important.
 Armed groups grew by more than 23% under the last administration, and extortion and kidnapping climbed with them.
 Security was the number one issue at the ballot box.

 The economic side is built for capital: